bluerogue251/materialized_views/README.md

 NOT ALL THE FUNCTIONALITY IN THIS README IS IMPLEMENTED YET.

-Extends `ActiveRecord::Migration` with methods for creating auto-updating materialized views.
+Extends `ActiveRecord::Migration` with methods for creating auto-updating materialized views in Postgres.

 ## Installation